mccakit/learn_xmake/_sources/packages/overview.rst.txt

  Overview
 ##########

-A package in a build system context is indeed a collection of pre-built or pre-configured resources (headers, libraries, tools, assets, etc.) that can be downloaded and integrated into your project's build process automatically.
+In the context of a build system, a package refers to a collection of pre-built or pre-configured resources—such as headers, libraries, tools, or assets—that can be automatically downloaded and seamlessly integrated into your project's build process.

-In XMake, you can package a target using the command ``xmake package``.
-By specifying the ``--format`` option, you can choose the package type, such as ``remote`` or ``local``.
-To use packages in your project, declare them with ``add_requires``, and make them available to targets using ``add_packages``
+In XMake, you can package a target using the xmake package command.
+By providing the ``--format`` option, you can specify the package type, such as ``remote`` or ``local``.

+To use packages in your project:

+#.
+Add the repository containing the package with ``add_repositories``.
+#.
+Declare the required packages using ``add_requires``.
+#.
+Make the packages available to your targets with ``add_packages``.

 .. code:: bash